-Steep regular teas (with caffeine) for 30 seconds, discard the liquor, and re-steep for the recommended time.
+- Steep regular teas (with caffeine) for 30 seconds, discard the liquor, then re-steep for the recommended time.

-Teas that have been commercially decaffeinated tend to have less flavor, and will usually be smaller in leaf size and appear lighter in the cup.
+- Teas that have been commercially decaffeinated tend to have less flavor and will usually be smaller in leaf size and will appear lighter in the cup.

 You can also choose naturally decaffeinated teas.
 Rooibos, Fruit Tisanes, and Herbal/Wellness Blends have no caffeine at all because the leaves come from different types of plants compared to traditional teas.